How infant reflux occurs

-Infant reflux generally isn't a cause for concern.
-It's very unusual for the stomach contents to have enough acid to irritate the throat or esophagus and to cause signs and symptoms.
+In most cases, infant reflux isn't a cause for concern.
+It's unusual for stomach contents to have enough acid to irritate the throat or esophagus and cause symptoms.

 When to see a doctor